Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

 \section{Residual DMD (ResDMD)}

 In this section, we consider dynamical systems of the form~\eqref{eq:DynamicalSystem} that are not necessarily measure-preserving.
 Therefore, we cannot assume that $\mathcal{K}$ is an isometry.
+Instead, all we assume about $\mathcal{K}$ is that it is a closed and densely defined operator.
 We assume that we have access to a sequence of snapshots, i.e., a trajectory data matrix (see~\eqref{eq:TrajectoryData}) with two columns: